Why Smart Thermostats Are Worth It

-We'll cover what a smart thermostat is, how it runs and why it's worth it to purchase one.
-We'll also talk about how it can help you spend less money on your energy bills by decreasing energy consumption.
+We’ll review what a smart thermostat is, how it works and why it’s worthwhile to invest in one.
+We’ll also talk about how it can help you spend less money on your energy bills by reducing energy consumption.

 What Is a Smart Thermostat?

-A smart thermostat is an automated device that allows you to do it all from adjusting your heating and cooling settings for various times of day, to tracking when people are in the house, so it isn't wasting energy by heating or cooling a vacant home.
+A smart thermostat is an automated device that allows you to do it all from changing your heating and cooling settings for different times of day, to tracking when people are in the house, so it isn’t needlessly consuming energy by heating or cooling an empty home.

-Most smart thermostats have learning capabilities, which means they pay attention to how you adjust your settings and make automatic adjustments as time passes based on what they learn from you.
+Many smart thermostats have learning abilities, which means they pay attention to how you adjust your settings and make automatic adjustments as time passes based on what they learn from you.

-A smart thermostat connects to Wi-Fi, so you'll be able to adjust and monitor your energy usage from just about anywhere.
+A smart thermostat connects to Wi-Fi, so you’ll be able to change and keep track of your energy usage from just about anywhere.

 How Do Smart Thermostats Work?

-Smart thermostat features include a temperature sensor that can tell when the home is empty, and then automatically change to an energy-efficient setting.
-Your smart thermostat may be able to geofence with your phone to know when you're at home or away.
+Smart thermostat features include a temperature sensor that can tell when the home is empty, and then automatically adjust to an energy-efficient setting.
+Your smart thermostat might be able to geofence with your phone to know when you’re at home or away.

 Are Smart Thermostats Worth It?

-For many people, the answer is yes.
-If you do a lot of travel or are out for many hours during the day, it may be worth your money to invest in one of these thermostats.
-You could save a significant amount, especially if you forget to change it when you leave for work or go out of town for the weekend.
+For some people, the answer is yes.
+If you do a lot of traveling or are gone for many hours during the day, it may be worth your money to invest in one of these devices.
+You could save a significant amount, especially if you forget to adjust it when you leave for the office or go out of town for the weekend.

-You won't have to be concerned about whether your smart thermostat is on the appropriate program, or if you remembered to adjust the temperature setting before you left.
-It doesn't require much effort on your part, but you'll see it in lower energy bills.
+You won’t have to be concerned about whether your smart thermostat is on the right program, or if you remembered to adjust the temperature setting before you left.
+It doesn’t require much effort on your part, but you’ll notice it in lower energy bills.

 Smart Thermostats vs. Programmable Thermostats

-Most homeowners have a traditional programmable thermostat, but 40% of them aren’t set properly.
-This means you could be missing opportunities to save on heating and cooling expenses.
+Most homeowners have a standard programmable thermostat, but 40% of them aren’t set properly.
+This means you might be missing chances to save on heating and cooling costs.

-Smart thermostats are handy because they learn your schedule and automate heating and cooling to match.
-You can set a comparable schedule on a programmable thermostat.
-But it's more effort to program your thermostat by hand.
+Smart thermostats are handy because they adjust to your schedule and automate heating and cooling that corresponds.
+You can set a similar schedule on a programmable thermostat.
+But it’s more work to program your thermostat manually.

-A smart thermostat conveniently adjusts and progressively changes the temperature inside your home for the biggest energy savings.
-If you manually adjust a programmable thermostat, you can overload your HVAC system and make it work harder to meet your adjustments.
+A smart thermostat conveniently adjusts and progressively changes the temperature inside your home for the greatest energy savings.
+If you manually change a programmable thermostat, you can overburden your HVAC system and make it work harder to meet your changes.

 Do Smart Thermostats Save Energy?

-Yes, since your smart thermostat will learn about your temperature preferences and day-to-day activities to make a schedule that reduces heating and cooling costs.
-You don't have to do much as your thermostat does all the work for you while conserving money.
+Yes, since your smart thermostat will learn about your temperature preferences and day-to-day activities to make a schedule that saves on heating and cooling costs.
+You don’t have to do much as your thermostat does all the work for you while conserving money.

-You can get the same energy savings with a programmable thermostat, but it's going to take a little bit more effort than a smart thermostat.
-To put together a schedule on programmable models, we advise following these guidelines from ENERGY STAR® to save energy.
+You can get identical energy savings with a programmable thermostat, but it’s going to take a little bit more effort than a smart thermostat.
+To put together a schedule on programmable models, we suggest following these recommendations from ENERGY STAR® to save energy.